 The government-wide financial statements (i.e., the Statement of Net Position and the Statement of Activities) report information on all of the nonfiduciary activities of the primary government and its component units.
 For the most part, the effect of interfund activity has been removed from these statements.
-Governmental activities, which normally are supported by taxes and intergovernmental revenues, are reported separately from business-type activities, which rely to a significant extent on fees and charges for support.
+Governmental activities, which normally are supported by taxes and intergovernmental revenues.
 All City activities are governmental; no business-type activities are reported in the statements.